 Small and mid-cap value stock funds and foreign emerging market bonds differentiate Betterment’s investments list from competitors.
 Other companies might not have the value offerings but might include U.S. and global real estate ETFs or commodity funds.

 Robo-advisors come in different categories giving clients a wide range of options.
 Currently, in our robo advisor comparison chart we profile 17 robo-advisors.
 While our list of robo-advisors now includes 34 and more are added regularly.
 They differ regarding key features, free services provided, minimum investment amounts and more.

 Depending upon your preferences, there are many varieties from which to choose.
 For example, M1 Finance and SoFi Invest, offer free robo-advisors suitable for investors seeking investment management or DIY investing tools.
-Betterment and Ellevest are, low cost robo-advisors with access to financial advisors, there’s a robo-advisor for everyone, regardless of the services and features requested..
+Betterment and Ellevest are, low cost robo-advisors with access to financial advisors.
+There’s a robo-advisor for everyone, regardless of the services and features requested..

 All robo-advisors rebalance your investments.
 That means if the proportions of your funds drift from your original choices, the service will buy and sell shares to return the portfolio to your preferred allocation.
 So, let’s say you start with a 60% stock and 40% bond asset allocation.

 Assume that stocks increase in value, more than bonds and your portfolio percentages grow to 70% stocks and 30% bonds.
 The platform will sell some stocks and buy more bond funds to return to your pre-decided 60% stock – 40% bond mix.

 Many robo-advisors sell losing investments and replace them with others, to offset gains and reduce your tax bill.
 This is called tax loss harvesting and is a strategy for taxable investment accounts.